-How Can You Keep Varicose Veins From Getting Worse?
+How To Keep Varicose Veins From Getting Worse

 As mentioned above, certain lifestyles and health factors can increase your risks of developing vein disease.
 Now, you may be wondering what causes varicose veins to get worse.
-Many of the same factors that cause varicose veins can also result in worsening symptoms.
-While varicose veins don’t go away on their own, there are some things you can do to maintain status quo.
+Many of the same factors that cause varicose veins can also worsen symptoms.
+While varicose veins don’t typically go away on their own, there may be some things you can do to maintain the status quo.

-- Avoid prolonged periods of standing or sitting
+- Avoiding prolonged periods of standing or sitting

-- Ask your doctor about wearing compression socks
+- Talking to your doctor about wearing compression socks

 The reality is that you can’t always control the development or worsening of varicose veins and their symptoms.
 This is where the relief of vein treatment comes in.
 At USA Vein Clinics, we offer a variety of effective vein treatment options.
 Our experts aim to reduce varicose vein symptoms and improve your overall quality of life.